bobbycomet/Appify/README.md

 - **Patreon (Beta Builds):** [Patreon](https://www.patreon.com/c/BobbyComet/membership)
 - **Support the Griffin Project:** [Ko-fi](https://ko-fi.com/bobby60908)

 Appify is part of the [Griffin Linux project](https://bobbycomet.github.io/Griffin-Linux-Landing-Page/).
+The name Appify, the Griffin Linux name, and associated icons are protected under the GPLv3 to preserve the integrity of the branding in all distributed versions.